cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Info : Listening on port 6666 for tcl connections
 Info : Listening on port 4444 for telnet connections
 ```
-(The number of wrote bytes could be different in each board)
+(The number of writen bytes could be different in each board)

 ### Hardware connection

 ### Olimex

-Connect the sensor as in the attached image:
+Connect the sensor as in the following image:

 ![img](imgs/olimex_hih.jpg)